 Convergence: Repeat the iterative steps until a convergence criterion is met, such as when the change in the objective function or the parameters falls below a specified threshold, or when a pre-defined iteration limit is reached.

-The AO procedure can be
+The AO process can be

 viewed as a generalization of joint optimization, where the parameter partition is trivial, consisting of the entire parameter vector as a single block,